JiriBilek/WiFiSpiESP/README.md

 ## News

+#### 2019-02-18

+Added SSL Client connection using the AxTLS library.
+Added verifySSL function that verifies server certificate (SHA1 fingerprint and domain name).

 #### 2019-01-27

 Enhanced communications protocol (added CRC-8 and confirmation of message reception).
 Shortened the status message from 4 bytes to 2 bytes and added XOR check.
 The protocol version is now 0.2.0 and is incompatible with the former one.